Distance study - checklist for students

 - If you feel anxious or stressed, or if you are wondering about how to manage your studies or your situation, you can contact Student Health or your study adviser for support.
 Both Student Health and the study advisers can be contacted by email and telephone.
 You can also book meetings using Zoom or Teams.

-- If distance mode is activated, all teaching materials will be distributed using the IT tools of the LiU infrastructure.
+If distance mode is activated, all teaching materials will be distributed using the IT tools of the LiU infrastructure.
+See links the right column.
 It is recommended that teaching personnel use:

 - Microsoft 365: Teams and PowerPoint